-- (a) The No. 1 position shall be on the left (facing the water) for Swimming, Craft, Surf Boat, IRBs, Multi-discipline, and IRB events, and nearest to the water for Beach events and the first team onto the competition arena in R&R and March Past events. - (b) When Beach Flags events are conducted from the seaward side up the beach the No. 1 position shall be on the left (facing away from the water). - (c) When Beach Flags are conducted from the shoreward side down the beach the No. 1 position shall also be on the left (facing the water).
+- (a) The No. 1 position shall be on the left (facing the water) for Swimming, Craft, Surf Boat, IRBs, Multi-discipline, and IRB events, and nearest to the water for Beach events and the first team onto the competition are - (b) When Beach Flags events are conducted from the seaward side up the beach the No. 1 position shall be on the left (facing away from the water). - (c) When Beach Flags are conducted from the shoreward side down the beach the No. 1 position shall also be on the left (facing the water).